sdunbar19/weather-app/README.md

 # weather-app
 Challenge #1 of https://hackr.io/blog/best-computer-science-projects

+## ABOUT
+This is a simple weather app that takes in either the city/state or the zipcode of any American location, and tells you the weather at that location.

 ## USAGE
 **IMPORTANT**: For this project to function, you must add a separate "keys.txt" file to the upper level directory containing a Google Geocoding API key.